 - Day 15: Step Away for Your Writing.
 Speaking of which, whenever you're in doubt, devote time to your writing, because what good is a writing platform without it?

 - Day 16: Join Google+.
 Is there something special about this social network?
 Not especially, but savvy writers are constantly expanding and experimenting.
+(Note: Google+ is no longer an option; however, you can supplement this by joining a site like Instagram.)

 - Day 17: Include an Image in Blog Post.
 Images in blog posts, when done right, serve multiple purposes, including better design, improved SEO, and more social sharing.